Quamolit/quamolit.cljs/README.md

 * animation abstractions
 * persistent data by default with ClojureScript

-> Still working in progress...
-And Quamolit requires `ctx.addHitRegion(opts)`, which is an experimental technology.
+> Still prototype...
+Quamolit requires `ctx.addHitRegion(opts)`, which is an experimental technology.

 ### Design